sailfish009/openstructure/modules/io/doc/mmcif.rst

       get its own chain.
 Everything below that number will be sorted into the ligand chain.
     :type min_polymer_size: int
+    :param transformation:  If set, return the transformation matrix used to move the bounding box of the bio unit to the lower left corner.
+    :type transformation: :class:`bool`

 .. class:: MMCifInfoStructDetails